 The algorithm is updated weekly, redefining all product associations based on your traffic.
 However, it takes into account the current user’s behavior in real time.

 This algorithm is continuously improved and the logic is subject to change.

 - Dynamic Yield has been collecting data from your site for at least 30 days (data is collected as soon as you add the Dynamic Yield script to your site).
 There is no limit on feed size.
-This algorithm works well for small and large feeds alike.

 - This feature is part of AdaptML®, our self-training deep learning AI system.
-Contact your Customer Success Manager to learn more about AdaptML®.
+Contact your Customer Success Manager to learn more about AdaptML.

-How does this algorithm compare to collaborative Filtering and User Affinity?
+How does this algorithm compare to collaborative filtering and user affinity?